-Office 365 Tenant to Tenant Migration is a process that allows you to move Exchange Online mailboxes from one tenant to another.
-This can be useful when you move users to a new organization during mergers or divestitures.
-You need to assure that users migrating must be available in the destination Exchange Online system.
+Office 365 tenant to tenant Migration is a process that allows you to move the Exchange Online mailboxes from one tenant to another.
+This is a common requirement during mergers and divestitures.
+Before starting migration, you need to ensure that users migrating must be available in the destination Exchange Online system.
 Also, it is marked with some specific attributes that allow the Office 365 Tenant to Tenant Migration.

 Before starting the process of moving from one Office 365 tenant to another, you need to prepare source and target tenants.
 Following are the prerequisites that you need to fulfill for successfully migrating the user mailbox data.

 - You will need to get the appropriate permissions to set up the Move mailbox application in Azure, EXO Migration Endpoint, and the EXO Organization Relationship.

 - One mail-enabled security group must be present in the source tenant.
 Source tenant admins can use this method to scope mailbox moves and prevent the migration of unintended users.

 - Obtain the Microsoft 365 tenant ID of your trusted partner company with whom you are performing this migration.
 It is required in the Organization Relationship DomainName field.